 One runner that proved elusive was the one who started just two minutes ahead of Graham, Ian Whitehead.
 The Derwent Valley OC man never felt Graham breathing down his neck as he enjoyed no less than a 90 seconds cushion at each control.
 But Graham did run the course 5 seconds quicker than Ian.

-Steve Robertson went even better- the 20th runner to set off, he overtook nearly half the field (12) by the end!
+Steve Robertson went even better- the 20th runner to set off, by the end he had overtaken a dozen runners, nearly half the field!

 In contrast, the course winner Devon OC's Tom Perry ran alone for much of the race- but then he was the only the second person to start.
 Tom won the race by 15 seconds over Steve, with the 'lead' changing hands three times.

 Like what you've seen above and want to put a name to the runners you've encounter out in the forest?
 Here's how you use Splitsbrowser...

 You can now see those who were running the same leg on the same course as you at any one time.